mdbenito/paperwhy/README.md

 # Paperwhy

-This is Paperwhy.
+This is PaperWhy.
 Our sisyphean endeavour not to drown in the immense Machine Learning literature.

 With thousands of papers every month, keeping up with and making sense